infoatgodreams/GoDreams-Repository/Guardians Point of View/GP Aftercare.md

 > [!info]- Individualization of Care
 > - Individual care plans and individual aftercare plans are used and updated for all children
 > - The aftercare plan for development of the careleaver considers age, gender, trauma, special needs, sexual orientation, academic abilities, educational, vocational skills, mental health and physical health conditions
-> -
+> - The Individual Care Plan is reviewed every 6 months

-> - Children have private/personal spaces and safe peer groups
-> - Individual behavioral challenges are responded to quickly and without physical or emotional violence
+> [!info]- Participatory Structures, policies and alliances
+> - Children's committees are set up and consistently participate in decision making on children's affairs
+> - Strong relationships must be  built with stakeholders in contact with children and part of the safety process (cwc, social workers, police, school staff, cci staff, parents , lawyers etc)
+> - Anonymous feedback structures must be rigorously implemented, including redressal committees, anonymous feedback boxes etc.
-> - Confidential feedback systems available for children to express their views
+> - Peer-peer alliance built among children
+>
+>